 Children going to After School Care go directly to the Frank Wells Hall.
-Kindergarten students going to After School Care are collected from the Kindergarten.
+Kindergarten students are to be picked up from Kindergarten at 3pm or if going to After School Care students will be collected by staff.

 Outside School Hours Care